Laëtitia Eïdo

-Laëtitia Eïdo (born October 25, 1985) is a French actress, born to a French father and a Lebanese mother.
-She is best known as Dr. Shirin El Abed, one of the leading roles in the Israeli Netflix series Fauda, and as the voice of Mira in the Adult Swim adult animated television series Primal.
+Laëtitia Eïdo (born October 25, 1985) is a French actress.
+Born to a French father and a Lebanese mother, she is best known as Dr. Shirin El Abed, one of the leading roles in the Israeli Netflix series Fauda, and as the voice of Mira in the Adult Swim adult animated television series Primal.

 She is also known for her roles in the American HBO Cinemax Strike Back series, A Borrowed Identity by Eran Riklis and the Israeli production Tel Aviv on Fire.
 Laëtitia was awarded the Best Actress Award at Montreal's Festival Vues du Monde' at Fespaco and at the Agadir Festival for her title role of the historical character Fatma N'Soumer in the French-Algerian feature film Fadhma N'Soumer.

-Her multicultural background has led to her being cast as various different nationalities and playing roles in several languages.
+Her multicultural background has led to her being cast as various nationalities and playing roles in several languages.
 Eido has worked on both French, American, and other international productions.